Two Studies Are Re-Analysed by Plöderl et al., (2013) In The Published Study: "Suicide Risk and Sexual Orientation: A Critical Review."

 Link): "And the recent suicide of University

-Dalton Richmond - who community members say was
+student Kyle Dalton Richmond - who community members say

-for any number of reasons expanding far beyond sexuality
+number of reasons expanding far beyond sexuality -- has

-had previously attempted to commit suicide.
-He had also
+previously attempted to commit suicide.
+He had also gone

 from "Out on Fraternity Row" edited by Shane L.

-"Earlier I mentioned that a young man had committed
+mentioned that a young man had committed suicide the

-before I arrived on campus.
-His suicide was why I chose
+year before I arrived on campus.
+His suicide was why I

-the IFC.
-He was a member of one of the largest
+was a member of one of the largest fraternities on

-He was also an Outstanding Greek Man his senior year and
+campus.
+He was also an Outstanding Greek Man his senior

-sorority on campus.
-He was idolized and well-respected
+on campus.
+He was idolized and well-respected by the

-community, students, and the faculty.
-He had even been
+Greek community, students, and the faculty.
+He had even

-position with the university after graduation.
-As you've
+been offered a position with the university after

-was also dating "Matt," one of his fraternity brothers.
+dating "Matt," one of his fraternity brothers.
+They had

 decided that Sean needed to date a woman as a cover so

-continue their gay relationship.
-Sean and his lover
+that they could continue their gay relationship.

-planned everything perfectly.
-They were able to fool a

-Sean's story made the front page of the newspaper with

-college student commits suicide on playground.
-Sean knew

-everything he had worked so hard to obtain.
-He could not

-about what his fraternity brothers would do to him.
 Sean

+perfectly.
+They were able to fool a lot of people, until

+Sean.
+Sean's story made the front page of the

+suicide on playground.
+Sean knew he had lost everything

+he had worked so hard to obtain.
+He could not bear to

+think about what his fraternity brothers would do to

-embarrassment.
-Sean did not want them to be plagued with
+Sean did not want them to be plagued with the reputation

 of allowing homosexuals into the brotherhood of their

-many young gay people, Sean became another number and
+chapter.
+Like so many young gay people, Sean became

-hundreds of others who have committed suicide-because no
+who have committed suicide-because no one would listen,

-listen, understand, or accept them when they needed it
+understand, or accept them when they needed it the

 Jacob Orosco (1997): - For teen gay activist, a sudden, baffling end: "Why Orosco killed himself remains a mystery.
 He didn't leave a note.
 And his mother (he was estranged from his father) has kept her thoughts to herself." - To Rolling Stone: "In an article filled with frightening portraits of the abuse gay and lesbian youth face ("To Be Young and Gay," RS 792), and with just as many examples of the bravery with which they triumph over that abuse, the most chilling information was the possibility that Jacob Orosco committed suicide because he may not have been exclusively gay, and feared renewed ostracism, this time from the gay community...
 Whether or not Jacob Orosco had sexual attractions to both men and women, some people are bisexual." - The front page of the October 18 Philadelphia Inquirer featured a lengthy and insightful article about Jacob Orosco..."
 (Alternate Link)